microsoft/WhatTheHack/061-DynatraceOnAzure/Student/Challenge-00.md

 ## Introduction

- As a new engineer, you have been tasked with modernizing an e-commerce website for a company named "DT Hackers."
+ As a new engineer, you have been tasked with modernizing an e-commerce website for a company named `DT Hackers`.
 The existing application was developed using Node.js and runs on Azure virtual machines.
 However, the goal now is to containerize the application for deployment on Kubernetes.
 Your initial task is to deploy the application to an Azure VM to gain a comprehensive understanding of the application and use Dynatrace to analyze its downstream dependencies.

  Subsequently, you need to devise a strategy for migrating the application to run on an [Azure Kubernetes Services](https://azure.microsoft.com/en-us/products/kubernetes-service) cluster.
 Throughout this process, you'll utilize Dynatrace to monitor the application on Azure VM.
 After migrating to AKS, you'll compare the product functionality and assess the ease of monitoring and managing the application with Dynatrace.
 This comparison will help you streamline the migration and modernization of your application.